Swiss Meringue (That’s Actually Stable & Doesn’t Weep!)

 Meringue itself is the combination of whipping egg whites with sugar where you incorporate a bunch of air and it turns into this fluffy cloud of deliciousness.
 Essentially it’s a marshmallow without the gelatin so it tastes like a marshmallow but doesn’t set jiggly like one.
 It’s pretty much comparable to marshmallow fluff (but so much better!).

-Meringue can be slow baked, which is a dessert in itself, called a Pavlova, that’s crisp on the outside and marshmallowy in the center or it can be used as a topping or frosting for desserts.
+Meringue can also be slow baked, which is a dessert in itself, called a Pavlova, that’s crisp on the outside and marshmallowy in the center ORRR it can just be used as a topping or frosting for desserts.

 Some examples would be my s’mores cakes – the fan favorite layer cake where I used it between the layers or this fabulous chocolate s’mores cake that uses it as a topping.